MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/adoption/meetings-new.md

 This section consists of three sub-sections:

-1. **Additional insights**: Here we provide additional insights which help organizations identify trends and user behaviors across meetings.
+1. **Additional insights**: Here we provide more insights that help organizations identify trends and user behaviors across meetings.
 1. **Interesting findings**: Here we provide some interesting facts about meetings being conducted in the organization.
-1. **Microsoft Research**: Here we reference Microsoft blogs and public research which provide recommended practices and their impacts to have effective meetings.
+1. **Microsoft Research**: Here we reference Microsoft blogs and public research that provide recommended practices and their impacts to have effective meetings.

 > [!NOTE]
 > The 'Dig deeper into meetings' section does not contribute to the overall score of the Meetings Page in Adoption Score People Experiences, however some insights in this section may expand on a primary insight used to calculate a score.